rstudio/helm/charts/rstudio-workbench/README.md

 ## Licensing

-This chart supports activating the product using a license file, license key, or license server.
-In the case of a license file or key, we recommend against directly placing it in your values file.
+This chart supports activating the product using a *license file*.

-### License file
+- We recommend *against* directly placing the license file in your values file.

-We recommend storing a license file as a `Secret` and setting the `license.file.secret` and `license.file.secretKey` values accordingly.
+- We recommend storing a license file as a `Secret` and setting the `license.file.secret` and `license.file.secretKey` values accordingly.

 First, create the secret declaratively with YAML or imperatively using the following command: